Knorr Sopa de pollo con fideos packaging showing best-before Apr 2027 and a recall warning.

 Key question: How could foreign objects get into a common packet soup — and how well does the system actually protect consumers here in Mallorca?

 The Spanish food authority has ordered a recall for Knorr's instant chicken soup: metallic and rubber-like foreign objects were found in isolated packages of the "Sopa de pollo con fideos".
+The notice was posted by AESAN.
 The affected batches have the codes 527922C93 and 528022C93, and the printed best-before date is April 2027.
 The affected deliveries also went to the Balearic Islands.

 That may sound abstract but it's real: foreign objects in food can cause cuts, choking hazards or broken teeth — not a matter for half-hearted warnings.
 In Mallorca supermarket shelves are often full in the morning, and people hurry by with bags from Plaça Major or Mercat de l'Olivar.
 Amid the noise and the smell of fresh oranges a packet can be easily overlooked.